Few-Shot Object Detection: A Comprehensive Survey

 \subsection{Metric Learning}

-Similarly two dual-branch meta learning, metric learning plays a key role for single-branch approaches.
+Similarly to dual-branch meta learning, metric learning plays a key role for single-branch approaches.

-One of the first approaches for few-shot object deection -- RepMet~\cite{RepMet-cvpr2019} -- defines the few-shot object detection task as a distance metric learning problem.
+One of the first approaches for few-shot object detection -- RepMet~\cite{RepMet-cvpr2019} -- defines the FSOD task as a distance metric learning problem.
 For localization, RepMet simply uses the regions of interest (RoIs) $\RoI$ from Faster R-CNN~\cite{FasterRCNN-neurips2015}.
-With several fully-connected layers, RepMet computes embedded feature vectors $f^+$ of these RoIs $\RoI$.
-These feature vectors $f^+$ are then compared to representative vectors $R^+_{ij}$, where $i$ and $j$ denote the $i$-th category and the $j$-th representative.
-These representative vectors $R^+_{ij}$ are learned via backpropagation.
-The highest similarity between the embedded feature vector $f^+$ and a representative vector $R^+_{ij}$ determines the category $i$ for the RoI $\RoI$.
-If the similarity is too low, the RoI is rejected as background.
+Embedded feature vectors $f^+$ of these RoIs are compared to multiple learned representatives for each category, in order to determine the category for a RoI.
 To learn an adequate feature embedding, an additional embedding loss is used, which enforces a minimum margin between the distance of the embedded vector to the closest representative of the correct category and the distance to the closest representative of the wrong category.
-Thus, different categories can be distinguished better.
-During testing, the representatives $R^+_{ij}$ are replaced by embedded feature vectors $f^+$ of $\Dnovel$.